REPORTING VERBS

 On the other hand, with 'tell' we need to use an object, a person who we tell the information to.
 See also my page about the difference between 'say' and 'tell' here.

-tell + someone + (that) + clause
+Tell + someone + (that) + clause

 • I told John (that) I had seen the new film.